-- Orientation on which companies, countries interests you.
+- Orientation on which companies, countries you are interested in.

 - Have your CV and motivation ready.
-Check via Student Career Services, on Thursday and Tuesday during lunch in Forum 019.
+Check via Student Career Services on Tuesday or Thursday during lunch in Forum 019.

-- Start your search or ask your internship coordinator for tips and advice.
+- Start your search and ask your internship coordinator for tips and advice.

-- Search through the website of your preferred companies for internships, see also the list of participating organisations during the Career Day WUR and their profiles and opportunities.
+- Search through the website of your preferred companies for internships, see also the list of participating organisations of the WUR Career Day and their profiles and opportunities.
 Or use for example the Linkedin Jobs section or App by using keywords.

 See a selection of internship and thesis assignments here.

-For vacancy websites/job agencies exmples, student jobs, other organisation and services, temporary job agencies in Wageningen, volunteering and international positions navigate to career facilities page.
+For vacancy websites/job agencies, student jobs, other organisation and services, temporary job agencies in Wageningen, volunteering and international positions navigate to career facilities page.